Implosive consonant: Types

 A labial–alveolar implosive /[d͜ɓ]/ has also been described.
+Northern Ndebele has a voiced implosive that is velar before back vowels, and pre-velar before front vowels.

 There are no IPA symbols for implosive fricatives, and no confirmed cases of implosive fricatives or affricates.
 Implosive affricates are occasionally reported, but further investigation typically reveals that such sounds are either stops or not implosive.
 For example, the Swahili j has an implosive allophone, but the distinction is pulmonic affricate /[d͜ʒ]/ vs implosive stop /[ʄ]/.
 Similarly, implosive /[ɗ͜ʒ]/ has been reported from Roglai, but it has also been analyzed as /[ʄ]/, and the implosive affricates reported from Gitxsan turn out to be lenis ejectives that are sometimes perceived as voiced.

 Voiced implosives

 The attested voiced implosive stops are the following: